Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 Scenarios (c) and (d) further illustrate that if a community organisation intends to conduct a game of chance for members to play for a prize, it must obtain the relevant licence and approvals to legally conduct such games regardless of:

-1. when and where winnings and/or losses are settled (scenario (c)); and
+1. when and where winnings or losses, or both are settled (scenario (c)); and

 2. how often such games are conducted (scenario (d)).